ga-wdi-boston/ruby-vs-js-array-methods-study/study.md

 Look at the functions in `people.js` and `people.rb`.
 Both of these functions do the same thing: they parse a csv file and enter the pertinent data into an array.
-Explain the similarities and differences between these two funtions.
+Explain the similarities and differences between these two functions.

 ```md
 <!-- your answer here -->